MohamadAlsyouf/todo-list/README.md

   - Users tasks are saved (Persist the application state)
   - Users can remove all completed tasks at once
   - Users can drag and drop to reorder tasks
+  - Users can navigate tasks via keyboard for improved accessibility

 - Features left to implement
-  - keyboard functionality to improve accessibility
+  - Make it pretty!!!